OUR TEAM

 Idriss Kamtcheu

-Idriss is an event and programme manager, with his day to day revolving around planning and delivering community-centred events that aim to empower members of the Black community with the skills and resources to tackle the issues they face daily.
-His work has afforded him the opportunity to curate safe and comfortable space for people to show up in their most authentic selves.
+Idriss' day-to-day revolves around planning and delivering community-centred events aiming to empower members of the Black community with the skills and resources to tackle the issues they face daily.
+His background in education, healthcare and anti-racism social justice throughout his career allows him to curate safe and comfortable spaces for people to show up as their most authentic selves.

 Communications Manager